pachpage/okgoogle-js/README.md

 var okgoogle = new OKGoogle([phrase]); //Creates new OK Google object /*
-    The phrase is an array of phrases that can trigger the callback The default phrase to listen to is "OK Google" When listening for the phrase, the recognition is case-insensitive */ okgoogle.setCallback(function(event){ //Sets callback for when the user says, "OK Google" console.log(event.transcript); //What the user said after "OK Google" event.contains(string); //Returns boolean representing whether the string inputted is in the transcript });
+    The phrase is an array of phrases that can trigger the callback The default phrase to listen for is "OK Google" When listening for the phrase, the recognition is not case-sensitive */ okgoogle.setCallback(function(event){ //Sets callback for when the user says, "OK Google" console.log(event.transcript); //What the user said after "OK Google" event.contains(string); //Returns boolean representing whether a string is in the transcript });
 okgoogle.start(); //Starts recognition
 okgoogle.stop(); //Stops recognition